BRP Inc.: History

 In 1963, Roski was created in Roxton Falls, Quebec as a manufacturer of composite parts for the Ski-Doo.
 In the 1960s, V-8 engines were added.

 On February 18, 1964, J. Armand Bombardier died of cancer at age 56.
 Until then, he oversaw all areas of operation and controlled the research department, making all the drawings himself.
 The younger generation took over, led by Armand's sons and sons-in-law, reorganizing and decentralizing the company.
 The company adopted computer inventory, accounting, and billing.
 Distribution networks were improved and increased, and an incentive program was developed for sales staff.
 That year, a survey was mailed to Ski-Doo owners to find out how the product was being used.
 Germain Bombardier, who had been groomed by his father, took over the company upon his father's death in 1964.
 He quit and sold his shares in 1966 after a disagreement with other family members.
 Laurent Beaudoin, the son-in-law of the founder, then became president, a position he held until 1999.

 In 1967, the company was renamed Bombardier Limited.
 By that time, the snowmobiles were very useful for the Inuit.

 In 1968, Clayton Jacobson II invented the jet ski and the company licensed his patents to create the Sea-Doo personal watercraft.

 On January 23, 1969, the company became a public company, listing on the Montreal Exchange and the Toronto Stock Exchange.

 In 1969–1970, the standard round windows reminiscent of portholes were replaced with larger rectangular windows that provided more interior light.
 A change was made to the Chrysler Industrial 318 engines with the automatic Loadflite transmissions.

 In 1970, the company acquired Rotax, an engine manufacturer based in Gunskirchen, Austria.

 In 1971, Bombardier acquired Moto-Ski.
 Also in 1971, Bombardier launched Operation SnoPlan, a program to promote snowmobile safety after a mounting death toll due to snowmobile accidents.

 In the 1970s, the company began producing Can-Am motorcycles, which included Rotax engines.

 By 1990, the first product of the company, the Ski-Doo snowmobile, had become its weakest part, producing deficits and high inventories.

 In 2001 Bombardier purchased the Evinrude Outboard Motors and Johnson Outboards trade names for the insolvent Outboard Marine Corporation.

 In 2003, the company sold Bombardier Recreational Products to a group of investors: Bain Capital (50%), Bombardier Family (35%) and Caisse de dépôt et placement du Québec (15%) for $875 million.

 In May 2025, José Boisjoli announced that he would be retiring before the end of the year.
+In December 2025, it was announced that Denis Le Vot would be succeeding José Boisjoli as President and Chief Executive Officer.